Springboards to spiritual conversations

 As they got ready to leave, Roger surprised Dereck by taking his hand, giving it a firm shake, and saying, "Thank you."

-Surprised, but newly emboldened, Dereck placed a hand on Roger's shoulder and said, "What would happen if you died today?"
+Surprised but newly emboldened, Dereck placed a hand on Roger's shoulder and asked, "What would happen if you died today?"

 "I don't know," replied Roger, adding, "and that worries me."
 Putting on his hat, he walked away in the direction of his car.